Christmas in Equatorial Africa falls in the middle of the very hottest, and the very wettest time of the year.

-We had a specialised bath sized stainless steel pot which he filled with water, bringing it to the boil with our oxyacetylene torch, before tumbling the dozen cool of crayfish into the boiling liquid.
+We had a specialised bath sized stainless steel pot which he filled with water, bringing it to the boil with our oxyacetylene torch, before tumbling a dozen or so of crayfish into the boiling liquid.

 The Chevron Louisiana ‘good old boys’ at the party, revelled in this lobster feeding frenzy, sucking every last scrap of meat from the tentacles and legs of the beasts.

 There was absolutely no need for it because there was a more than an ample Supply of delicious juicy meat in the bodies, but it seemed to keep them happy.

-The beer fuelled singsong after the feast went on well into the night, safe in the knowledge that the following day was the only day off in the entire year.
+The beer fuelled singsong after the feast went on well into the night, safe in the knowledge that the following day was the only day off, in the entire year.
 Mosquitoes had no luck that night, any blood soaked would have been 90% proof.
 Go sleep

 On Christmas Day, I cooked the fry at 6.30 AM, which warmed our hearts, and those of the visitors who dropped in for a Christmas visit..

 There was no beer with breakfast, so I was ready to start the day’s sporting activities with a tennis tournament at 9 AM.

 There was beer and more prizes for the tennis, which was played in blazing hot conditions.

 I won a ‘Malongo country club’ whiskey glass for third place overall.